 Le Petit Septième’s notoriety is now well established; the co-founders are on the jury of the International Narrative Short Film Festival (INSFF) since 2017.
 The partnership with the INSFF has also been extended to the promotion of the winning films by conducting interviews that accompany the reviews.

 Another project is born in 2017: a mini web serie of 4 episodes entitled Behind the picture, in which cinematographic techniques and procedures are explained.
 In the wake of this project, Le Petit Septième now wants to expand its activity to the broadcast of short films, with the aim of facilitating the accessibility to alternative cinemas.
-In September 2019, they will launch Italy in short!, in which a newly released Italian short film will be broadcasted on the website on the first weekend of each month.
+In September 2019, they launched Italy in short!, in which a newly released Italian short film was broadcasted on the website on the first weekend of each month.